The Mercury Men

-The Mercury Men is a 2011 series of web shorts produced for the Syfy network by writer/director Christopher Preksta.
+The Mercury Men is a 2011 web series produced for the Syfy network by writer/director Christopher Preksta.
 It is shot in a retro, 1950s style, in black and white (stock photos of Apollo are in color).
 It is set in the mid-1970s, shortly after the Apollo Moon landings.
 The first episode is set explicitly in 1975 and the following eight episodes take place on the same night.
 The tenth episode is said to take place in 1976, but the month and day are unspecified.
 The time gap between the ninth and tenth episodes is unclear but presumably significant, as the protagonist manages to travel from Earth to Mercury within that time.
 Each episode is between 6 and 9 minutes long.
 The show follows the adventures of a mild-mannered office worker, Edward Borman (Mark Tierno) who is drawn into an adventure when his building is attacked by men from the planet Mercury, who appear to be made of pure light.
 Their plan is to use the steel framework of the building to enhance their gravity device which will pull down the Moon into the Earth.
 He meets Jack Yaeger (Curt Wootton), a member of a secretive group of defenders known as The League.
 It was shot in Pittsburgh, Pennsylvania, on a budget of under $10,000.